 Murdered man in Co Armagh is named locally as Christopher 'Chrissy' Burns as police investigation goes on

+Murdered man named locally as Christopher 'Chrissy' Burns as police investigation goes on

-The police had been summoned to an address in Cusher Green in the village of Mountnorris yesterday at around 11.30am.
+The police had been summoned to an address in Cusher Green in the village of Mountnorris on Thursday at around 11.30am.

 There, officers and ambulance workers found his body.